lawrluor/matchstats/README.md

 2. sudo easy_install virtualenv
 3. virtualenv flask
 4. Activate virtualenv: . flask/bin/activate
-5. Install pip: install pip
+5. Install pip: easy_install pip
-6. Install requirements: pip install requirements.txt
+6. Install requirements: sudo pip install -r requirements.txt
 7. install pychallonge: go into requirements.txt and copy paste last line
 8. pip install iso8601

 ---DATABASE CONFIG---
 If you cloned the git repo correctly, you should have a populated and working SQLite database.
+0. The program needs to know where your database is located.
+In the Terminal:
+$ export DATABASE_URL="sqlite:////Users/[path-to]/matchstats/app2.db"
+$ echo DATABASE_URL

 1. First, test the Shell.
 This commandloads a python shell for testing with automatically imported environment modules.
 You should see a message "Imported modules for SmashStats"
 $ python -i startup.py